Brownie prince Hëkitarka attempts to flee the dark faerie queen Leanan Sidhé

 Neither of these prospects appealed to Hëkitarka.
 He bowed his head silently.

 ‘Very well.
-I say food,’ she laughed, leading the way to the table.
+I say food.’
+She led the way to the table.
 ‘Come here.
 Sit down.
 You must be hungry.’

 He did as she bid.
 She filled his plate and wine glass.